Andreaux/Nextcloud-Docker-Compose-Traefik/README.md

 Configuration for Nextcloud and the DB are mapped from local folders in /mnt (mounted remotely from my TrueNAS box using NFS).
 You can easily change the mount path through environment variables to suit your installation.

-The stack is flavoured to be used along with traefik acting as proxy and issuing SSL certificates.
+The stack is flavoured to be used along with traefik acting as proxy and issuing SSL certificates through Cloudflare (a free account totally works).

 This docker-compose file doesn't contain traefik.
 The traefik labels might need adjusting to fit your environment.